jwolfe890/jwolfe890.github.io/_posts/2017-10-23-coding_in_nyc.markdown

 $1 pizza doesn’t taste much different than the expensive stuff. $3 goes a long way at a fruit stand in some parts of Harlem.
 Sashimi Express has some of the best $10 sushi in the country.
 And biking is free.

-Coding in the tiny space I dad as an apartment drove me nuts.
+Coding in the tiny space I had as an apartment drove me nuts.
 So I looked for a cheap space and was lucky to find an animation studio in Midtown called the Productive that had a deal that allowed me to come in after 6pm and on weekends for cheap.
 Schwarzman Library is beautiful and its free during the day.

 After about halfway through the program I had some difficulties with my living situation and my landlord (who thought programming was foolish).
 I got lucky again and found a cheap spot in Washington Heights overnight.